hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/147_bhakti_2.md

 the worship of man.
-Really, if there were to be any sort of worship, he would suggest getting a poor man, or six, or twelve, as their circumstances would permit, every day to their homes, and serving them, thinking that they were Nârâyanas.
+Really, if there were to be any sort of worship, he would suggest getting a poor man, or six, or twelve, as their circumstances would permit, every day to their homes, and serving them, thinking that they were Nārāyanas.
 He had seen charity in many countries and the reason it did not succeed was that it was not done with a good spirit.
 "Here, take this, and go away" — that was not charity, but the expression of the pride of the heart, to gain the applause of the world,